 Much of the spinach sold in American grocery stores is the light to dark green, smooth, oblong- or triangular-shaped leaf variety.
 There are also varieties with distinctly crinkled leaves.
 This characteristic earns them the name ‘savoy’, after a cabbage with similar tendencies.
 Savoy spinach varieties produce thicker, more rounded leaves.
 There are also crosses between the two, called semi-savoy.
 Now, if you have ever planted spinach, you know that the seeds are rather large, especially when compared to other greens.
 Spinach seeds come in two forms: prickly and smooth.
 You might expect the smooth seeds to produce smooth leaves and vice versa, but it’s just the opposite!
 Smooth seeds tend to produce crinkled (savoy) leaves, while prickly seeds tend to produced smooth leaves.

 Spinach (Spinacia oleracea) is an annual that tends to bolt, or go to seed, as soon as temperatures rise.
 Bolting makes the leaves lose their flavor, but it can also provide you with seeds for your next spinach crop!
 You can collect your own seeds, as long as you do not plant hybrids.
 [Hybrids generally do not produce plants that look or taste like the parent.]
+You can also let them fall where they will, as I do.
+They always seem to find the spots that suit them the best.

 Most varieties of spinach are dioecious, which means there are male plants and female plants.
 The ‘Bloomsdale’ variety is monoecious, which means each plant is both male and female and can self-pollinate.
 Spinach grows relatively fast.
 You can have harvestable spinach within 3 weeks, so you may want to stagger your plantings for a continuous crop.
+This is called succession planting.
 Or, you can allow your spinach plants to go to seed naturally, which can provide a perpetual bed of spinach for most of the year, plus the flowers provide nectar and pollen for many beneficial insects.

 Spinach pests & diseases

-Spinach is susceptible to many fungal diseases, including downy mildew, rust, Fusarium wilt, and Pythium.
+Spinach is susceptible to many fungal diseases, including downy mildew, rust, fusarium wilt, and Pythium.
 The Rhizoctonia parasite can also attack your spinach plants.
 Aphids, whiteflies, rabbits, and chickens can also wreck havoc on your spinach plants.
 Personally, I conduct a weekly leaf inspection of my spinach and beet plants.
 A quick peek under each leaf makes it easy to wipe off whitefly eggs before they can hatch.
 These eggs look like clusters of tiny white rectangles.

 How to grow spinach